 Although they are not commonly used, the placement of steel beams for structural support in residential construction is gaining in popularity due to the many advantages that steel offers over traditional wood.

 Able to bear a greater load of weight with a smaller profile, steel beams are actually the standard in commercial and industrial construction.
 Fire-, pest-, and rot-resistant, installing one during a renovation, addition, or the new-construction phase of your home is an excellent way to increase the strength of your structure while opening walls and supporting heavier building materials such as masonry.

-Beams need to be sized and normally installed by professionals.
-A structural engineer should size your beam and ensure that the placement is correct - especially because most often it is used for load-bearing of some sort.
-Here are some things to think about that might affect the cost of your steel beam installation.
+Steel beams need to be sized and installed by professionals—this is not a DIY project.
+A structural engineer should not only size your beams but also ensure that the placement is correct for both inspection and security purposes.
+Here are some things to think about that might affect the cost of your installation.